New Bulb Technology

 What’s a Watt?

-A watt is the power needed to move a one kilogram object at the speed of one meter per-second against a force of one newton.
-Since that definition make no sense to most of us, a better definition of a watt is the amount of electrical power a device consumes as it operates.
+A watt is the power needed to move a one-kilogram object at the speed of one meter per second against a force of one newton.
+Since that definition makes no sense to most of us, a better definition of a watt is the amount of electrical power a device consumes as it operates.
 Since you can buy multiple bulbs of the same wattage that will each give off a different amount of light, making a purchase based only on the wattage is a poor standard.

 What’s a Lumen?

 A lumen is the amount of visible light emitted by a source.
 Light sources usually also give off light that the human eye can’t see, but you don’t care about that when you are buying light bulbs.
 Lumens is a direct measurement of the light you can see, which is what you really care about.
 You can buy high-lumen bulbs (1700 or more) for reading areas or task lighting and buy low-lumen bulbs (800 or less) for backlighting or atmosphere in a room.

 Comparing lumens should be the first standard to consider when you buy bulbs so that you know you’ll get the degree of brightness that you want.
 Secondly, you should look at the type of bulb to see which fits best with your style of lamp or lighting fixture.
 Finally, look at the wattage to see how much it will cost you to use the bulb.